summer1984/log-analysis-tool/README.md

 - PostgreSQL
 ```

-## How it Works
+## Getting Started

-In the following example, the program connects to a PostgreSQL database containing newspaper articles and web server data.
+Try out the reporting tool with a sample PostgreSQL database containing newspaper articles and web server data.
 The code uses SQL queries to analyze data and answer questions about the site's user activity.

 The program runs from the command line and does not take any input from the user.

-### Example Tables
+### Installation

 Download the newsdata.sql file to populate the following tables in the database